libgd/libgd/src/readme.txt

    If you get errors, edit the Makefile again, paying special attention to the INCLUDEDIRS and LIBDIRS settings.

+   IF YOU GET LINKER ERRORS, TRY JUGGLING THE ORDER OF THE -l DIRECTIVES IN THE MAKEFILE.
+Some platforms may prefer that the libraries be listed in the opposite order.

     For Windows, Mac, Et Cetera